megha-n-bodke/namste-react/README.md

 React.createElement => Js Object => HtmlElement(by render method).
 JSX => React.createElement(Babel transpiles code to understand javascript engine) => Js.
-Object => HtmlElement use camelCase for jsx attributes.
+Object => HtmlElement use camelCase for jsx attributes. if want to write multiple line jsx use ().